 This award recognizes the importance of quality mentoring (science, technical or administrative), which benefits the institution as a whole, its junior members and the mentors themselves.

-The award recipient will receive a $2,000 cash prize and a certificate.
+As of 2019 there will be two awards: i) Scientific mentoring; and ii) Technical/administrative mentoring.
+Each award recipient will receive a $2,000 cash prize and a certificate.
 The recipient's name will be engraved on a plaque to be displayed at the Observatory.

 Go to the Mentoring Award Committee web site to learn about the committee's charge and see the current membership.